lucatironi/lucatironi.github.io/_posts/2015-8-23-rails_api_authentication_warden.md

 end
 {% endhighlight %}

-By adding a before block where we create a user and its token and set them in the headers, we can now test that our customers controller specs are still passsing.
+By adding a before block where we create a user and its token and set them in the headers, we can now test that our customers controller specs are still passing.

-Add the shared example as well to be sure that the controller respect the authentication strategy whenever it's not valid.
+Add the shared example as well to be sure that the controller respects the authentication strategy whenever it's not valid.

 {% highlight ruby %}
 # file: spec/controllers/customers_controller_spec.rb